akhiltony/sn/content/glideelement/canwrite.md

 ---
-title: canRead
+title: canWrite
-description: "Detemines crap GlideElement canRead"
+description: "GlideElement canWrite"
 ---

 Determines whether the user's role permits them to write to the associated GlideRecord.